rebelsky/sams-assorted-musings-reflections/decision-processes-2020-07-05.md

 for their major (e.g., Physics, Applied Math) or graduate plans.
 We are teaching two sections of CS-161 this fall, one in each term.
 It is capped at 24 students.
 Section 2, to be offered in Fall Term 1 [8], has twenty-four students enrolled.
-Section 1, to be in offered in Fall Term 2, is over-enrolled with twenty-eight students [9].
+Section 1, to be offered in Fall Term 2, is over-enrolled with twenty-eight students [9].

 CSC-207 is the third course in our introductory sequence.
 It has